-Tonsilloliths or tonsil stones form in the crevices of the tonsils, the small, soft tissue glands lying at both sides of the back of the throat.
-While these growths do not pose an immediate health risk, symptoms of tonsil stones can be unpleasant and uncomfortable and include bad breath and minor throat pain.
-Some people require minor surgery to safely remove stones that grow abnormally large.
+Tonsilloliths or tonsil stones form in the crevices of the tonsils, the small, soft tissue glands on both sides of the back of the throat.
+While the growths do not pose an immediate health risk, symptoms of tonsil stones can be unpleasant and uncomfortable, causing bad breath and throat pain.
+Stones that grow abnormally large may require minor surgery.

-Tonsil stones are tiny, pebble-like pieces of bacteria, dead cells, food particles, and mucous that collect in tiny crevices dotting the surface of the tonsils (tonsil crypts).
-More specifically, tonsil stones are composed of magnesium and calcium salts such as oxalates, ammonium radicals, and hydroxyapatites.
+Tonsil stones are tiny, pebble-like pieces of bacteria, dead cells, food particles, and mucus that collect in tiny crevices dotting the surface of the tonsils (tonsil crypts).
+They are composed of magnesium and calcium salts such as oxalates, ammonium radicals, and hydroxyapatites.
 The white or gray stones often remain undetected until a dentist discovers them during an examination.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.